Tupryk/Robotic_Manipulation/update_notes.md

 - Separated original tutorial sections into different notebooks
 - In Manipulation pushing the block gets shifter downwards between the two submotions, are the initial joint states at the start of each submotion a part of the submotion
 - How to define the straightness of the second sub_motion in random pushing?
+- Change approach/retract Push to approach/retract Objct or smth
+- Should all examples be on the same notebook
+- Chnage setup_pick_and_place_waypoints name to comething like 2 point interaction or so?

 ## To do
 - Add typing